Winter solstice: The longest night of the year and the start of winter

-After weeks of dwindling daylight, Friday marks the longest night of the year and the day with the fewest light of the year.
+After weeks of dwindling daylight, Friday marks the longest night of the year and the day with the fewest sunlight hours of the year.
 The event is known as winter solstice as it marks the start of winter in the northern hemisphere.

 The event will also be a turning point for longer hours of daylight in the northern hemisphere, a phenomenon that has been tied to various cultural and folkloric beliefs in ancient times.